IBM/ibmi-oss-examples/camel/README.md

 You will need at least Java 8 or newer.
 See https://www.ibm.com/support/pages/node/1117869

 #### 2. Set the environment variables to the JRE of your choosing

+Cut and paste the values below into a terminal.
+Note this will not permanently adjust your environment variables.

 If using System Java:
 ```
 JAVA_HOME=/QOpenSys/QIBM/ProdData/JavaVM/jdk80/64bit